 Public awareness of VPNs is growing, but for many they’re still a mystery.
 Traditionally, they were used by businesses to enable their employees to access a company’s internal network securely.
 Nowadays people use them for two main things: privacy and watching TV.

 A VPN works by creating a private tunnel from your computer, phone or tablet over the internet to a server.
 The data sent via this tunnel is encrypted and can’t be intercepted.
 This means your privacy is protected and you are able to be truly anonymous whilst browsing the web.

-If you choose to connect server located in a country that isn’t the one you are currently located in when using your VPN, you’ll also be able to access blocked content.
+If you choose to connect to a server located in a country that isn’t the one you are currently located in when using your VPN, you’ll also be able to access blocked content.
 If you are in the UK but choose a US server location, for example, your Netflix account will think you are in the US and show you US content.

 Using a VPN for online privacy and anonymous browsing

 The story of activists such as Edward Snowden and Apple’s battle with the US government to unlock an iPhone have raised the profile of the need for privacy.